 Derek Attridge is the author of books on South African literature, James Joyce, poetic form, and literary theory; his most recent publication is The Experience of Poetry: From Homer’s Listeners to Shakespeare’s Readers (Oxford University Press, 2019).
 He has taught in the UK and the United States and held visiting professorships in South Africa, France, Italy, Egypt, and Australia.
 He is Emeritus Professor of English and Related Literature at the University of York, UK, and a Fellow of the British Academy.

-An ICI Event organized by Francesco Giusti and Benjamin Lewis Robinson
+Francesco Giusti and Benjamin Lewis Robinson

 The event, like all events at the ICI Berlin, is open to the public, free of charge.
 The audience is presumed to consent to a possible recording on the part of the ICI Berlin.
 If you would like to attend the event yet might require assistance, please contact Event Management.